Study in BulgariaLearn more about student life in Bulgaria and the study programs offered by Bulgarian universities!

 The weekly schedule of a student at Sofia Medical University consists of lectures and practicals.
 Lectures are usually not mandatory to attend and are open for all students in your whole year.
 In comparison, practicals are mandatory to attend.
 In the beginning of the academic year, first-year students are divided into small groups – you attend practicals with this group.
 You stay with this group for your whole studies at Sofia Medical University.
 It is possible to change your group later on, but it may not be very easy to do that and you should follow the university’s rules.

 Usually, you have lectures and practicals from Monday to Friday, so you have free time over the weekend to enjoy a hobby or prepare for an exam.
-Your day at the university might start early in the morning and finish in the evening, but it depends on your group schedule - it will be forwarded to you in the beginning of the academic year.
+Your day at the university might start early in the morning and finish in the evening, but it depends on your group schedule – it will be forwarded to you in the beginning of the semester.

 11. What happens if you fail an exam at Sofia Medical University?